maoxiaoke/setup-a-mac-for-frontend-dev/README.md

 1. Launch the built-in 「**Terminal**」app on your Mac.

-2. Run the following commands commands eventually customizing the grid size
+2. Run the following commands eventually customizing the grid size

 ```shell
 # Set grid's rows to 8